 Mary (Respiratory Nurse), RGN, Asthma Diploma, Diabetic Nursing Diploma, ENB, Smoking Cessation.
 Nurse prescriber.
 Interests: Cardiovascular disease, Asthma, COPD.

-Vicky (Psychiatric Nurse) RMN, Drug and Alcohol Counselling, ENB 962, Vicky runs clinics for patients suffering from dementia, those with Learning Disabilities and those with chronic mental health issues.
+Vicky (Psychiatric Nurse) RMN, Drug and Alcohol Counselling, ENB 962, Vicky runs clinics for patients suffering from dementia, those with Learning Disabilities .

 Diane (Practice Nurse).
 General nursing duties such as travel vaccinations, smears and vaccinations including baby clinics.

 Emma (Polymorbidity Nurse).
 RGN.
 Emma conducts a clinic for patients with multiple long-term conditions along with general practice nursing.

 Angela (Polymorbidity Nurse).
 Angela conducts a clinic for patients with multiple long-term conditions along with general practice nursing.

 Michelle Padgett (Health Care Assistant).
 Michelle started work with us on 3 August 2009.
 Michelle conducts General Clinics (eg Phlebotomy, Blood Pressure, ECG) and assists GPs in clinics (ie Minor Surgery, contraception Implants etc).